-CellCept® (mycophenolate mofetil) is indicated for the prophylaxis of organ rejection in patients receiving allogeneic renal, cardiac, or hepatic transplants.
-CellCept should be used concomitantly with cyclosporine and corticosteroids.
+CellCept® (mycophenolate mofetil) is indicated for the prophylaxis of organ rejection in recipients of allogeneic kidney, heart, or liver transplants, in combination with other immunosuppressants.

-CellCept Intravenous is an alternative dosage form to CellCept capsules, tablets, and oral suspension.
-CellCept Intravenous should be administered within 24 hours following transplantation.
-CellCept Intravenous can be administered for up to 14 days; patients should be switched to oral CellCept as soon as they can tolerate oral medication.
+CellCept Intravenous is recommended for patients unable to take oral CellCept.
+CellCept Intravenous should be administered within 24 hours following transplant.
+CellCept Intravenous can be administered for up to 14 days; however patients should be switched to oral CellCept as soon as they can tolerate oral medication.

 IMPORTANT SAFETY INFORMATION